 Grounds for Disqualification.
-A Member of the Interim Oversight Task Force shall be automatically disqualified from serving on the Interim Oversight Task Force when one of the following occurs:
+A Member of the Oversight Task Force shall be automatically disqualified from serving on the Oversight Task Force when one of the following occurs:

-The Member of the Interim Oversight Task Force no longer holds or is eligible to hold a valid gaming license issued by the Tribe’s gaming regulatory agency; or
+The Member of the Oversight Task Force no longer holds or is eligible to hold a valid gaming license issued by the Tribe’s gaming regulatory agency; or

+If the Gaming Commission revokes or disqualifies a currently seated Oversight Task Force member, the Gaming Commission shall notify the Tribal Council Recorder within seven (7) calendar days of the revocation or disqualification.

-The Member of the Interim Oversight Task Force, if a Tribal Member at the time of his or her appointment, ceases to be an enrolled member of the Little River Band of Ottawa Indians; or
+The Member of the Oversight Task Force, if a Tribal Member at the time of his or her appointment, ceases to be an enrolled member of the Little River Band of Ottawa Indians; or

-The Member of the Interim Oversight Task Force became a Member by virtue of his or her status as an Elected Official and no longer holds an elected office.
+The Member of the Oversight Task Force became a Member by virtue of his or her status as an Elected Official and no longer holds an elected office.

 Disqualification — Procedure.
-When a Member of the Interim Oversight Task Force is subject to disqualification under Section 11.02 above, the Chairperson, or the Vice-Chairperson presiding in the Chairperson’s absence, shall notify the Member of the Interim Oversight Task Force in writing.
+When a Member of the Oversight Task Force is subject to disqualification under Section 10.02 above, the Chairperson, or the Vice-Chairperson presiding in the Chairperson’s absence, shall notify the Member of the Oversight Task Force in writing.
 The notification shall contain, at a minimum:

 The reason(s) for the disqualification; and

-Notice that the Member of the Interim Oversight Task Force is disqualified effective immediately; and
+Notice that the Member of the Oversight Task Force is disqualified effective immediately; and

 Notice that the disqualification is not appealable to any hearing body.

 Return of Property.
-Any Member of the Interim Oversight Task Force disqualified from serving on the Interim Oversight Task Force shall immediately return any property, including documents or records of any type, that rightfully belongs in the possession of the Interim Oversight Task Force.
+Any Member of the Oversight Task Force disqualified from serving on the Oversight Task Force shall immediately return any property, including documents or records of any type that rightfully belong in the possession of the Oversight Task Force.

-Interim Oversight Task Force -- Notice; Posting Required; Vacancies.
+Oversight Task Force -- Notice; Posting Required; Vacancies.

 Notification Required.
-The Chairperson of the Interim Oversight Task Force is required to notify the Ogema and Tribal Council, in writing, when a vacancy is created by removal, disqualification, or resignation of a Member of the Interim Oversight Task Force.
+The Chairperson of the Oversight Task Force is required to notify the Ogema and Tribal Council, in writing, when a vacancy is created by removal, disqualification, or resignation of a Member of the Oversight Task Force.

 Posting Notice of Vacancy for Applicants.
-The Ogema shall post for fifteen (15) days in the Tribal newspaper, a notice that a vacancy on the Interim Oversight Task Force exists, the preferred qualifications for the vacant position, and the opening and closing dates of the application period.
-All applications received shall be forwarded to the Tribal Council with the appointments presented under Section 12.04 of this Ordinance
+The Ogema shall post for fifteen (15) days in the Tribal newspaper, a notice that a vacancy on the Oversight Task Force exists, the preferred qualifications for the vacant position, and the opening and closing dates of the application period.
+All applications received shall be forwarded to the Tribal Council with the appointments presented under Section 11.04 of this Ordinance

 Vacancy Exists.
-A vacancy exists upon removal of a Member of the Interim Oversight Task Force by the Tribal Council, automatic disqualification, resignation, or upon receipt of the notice of vacancy by the Ogema.
+A vacancy exists upon removal of a Member of the Oversight Task Force by the Tribal Council, automatic disqualification, resignation, or upon receipt of the notice of vacancy by the Ogema.

 Procedure for Filling Vacancies.
-The following procedures shall be adhered to when filling vacancies on the Interim Oversight Task Force:
+The following procedures shall be adhered to when filling vacancies on the Oversight Task Force:

-The Interim Oversight Task Force performs duties necessary to the oversight of the activities of the Gaming Enterprise(s) such that it is important that vacancies be filled in an efficient and timely manner.
-The Ogema shall submit appointments for vacancies on the Interim Oversight Task Force within thirty (30) days of receipt of notice of a vacancy.
+The Ogema shall submit appointments for vacancies on the Oversight Task Force within ninety (90) days of receipt of notice of a vacancy.

-If the Ogema is unable to appoint individuals to fill vacancies on the Interim Oversight Task Force, he or she shall identify the reasons why vacancies cannot be filled within the timelines set forth in this section, identify all attempts made to nominate qualified persons, and identify with specificity what qualifications each applicant is lacking.
+If the Ogema is unable to appoint individuals to fill vacancies on the Oversight Task Force, he or she shall identify the reasons why vacancies cannot be filled within the timelines set forth in this section, identify all attempts made to nominate qualified persons, and identify with specificity what qualifications each applicant is lacking.

-If a vacancy occurs on the Interim Oversight Task Force in one or more of the seats which requires a minimum qualification as set by Section 9.03 above, the remaining Members of the Interim Oversight Task Force may continue to conduct business.
+If a vacancy occurs on the Oversight Task Force in one or more of the seats which requires a minimum qualification as set by Section 8.03 above, the remaining Members of the Oversight Task Force may continue to conduct business.